KopiasCsaba/StreamFixerBrowserExtension/README.md

  * Flashing when two or more participants have the same name
     * Solution: Never have participants with the same name.

  * When someone joins every view flashes once
     * Solution: there is none yet

  * When someone leaves, the overlay image remains there, but upon the next event it turns to black.
 I'm not even sure what would be good: keep it there, or turn it to black immediately.
     * Solution: there is none yet

+ * Google meet image hangs in google chrome: I'm experiencing a strange behaviour, seemingly it happens only from android clients (more details in: [#12](https://github.com/KopiasCsaba/StreamFixerBrowserExtension/issues/12))
+    * Solution: There is none yet
+    * Workaround: change any of these: chrome to firefox/google meet to another service/the client from phone to pc

 # Contribute
 Feel free to open issues, PR-s or just leave your comments or ideas in the issues.

 More information about development can be found in the [docs/development.md](docs/development.md) file.

+# Changelog
+## 2020-01-15
+ * 1.5.0: Added: Google Meet support